 - the requirement of the Major Unusual Incidents rule, including a review of Health and Welfare Alerts issued by DODD since the previous year’s training,

-- best practices related to providing Vocational Habilitation.
+- and best practices related to providing Vocational Habilitation.

 Billing and Payment Information